MonsterDruide1/SM64-Java-Speedrun-Timer/README.md

 Lastly, you have to set the path of your speedrun data created in the last step.
 In the "Main.java" in "src/code" you can set the variable "saved" to the path of your choice.

 ## Starting
 After Building and Setting up, you can start the jar without attributes and it will give you a countdown from 3 to 0 and then the first checkpoint starts.
 After completing all checkpoints the timer will calculate your times and print it out to console.
 Til today there is no graphical out- or input.
-The output is in German; I will translate it soon.
+The output is in German or English, depending on your system language.

 ## License
 You can use these files under CC BY-NC 4.0 (creative commons 4.0 non-commercial).